bangann/Repulsive-Attention/README.md

 ## Repulsive Attention: Rethinking Multi-head Attention as Bayesian Inference
 This is the implementation for our paper "Repulsive Attention:
-Rethinking Multi-head Attention as Bayesian Inference"
+Rethinking Multi-head Attention as Bayesian Inference".

 In this repository, we provide code and pretrained model for ELectra experiment in our paper.